Planning the Upgrade

 Maintenance releases have a limited effect on current functionality but contain necessary bug and security fixes.
-You should keep up to date with maintenance releases as the fixes are important, and the risk of affecting service is minimal.
+Keep up to date with maintenance releases as the fixes are important and the risk of affecting service is minimal.

 When upgrading to a new major or minor release, always plan and test the changes before carrying out the upgrade in production.
 Make sure you read the release notes for intervening versions with care, identifying any changes likely to affect your deployment, and then plan accordingly.